 - Taking a four-week CPC course (Theory) = 40 hours

 - Completing a CPC Certification (CRS, CIS, CES, CCS) self-study = 40 hours

 - Listening to one CPC webinar = 1 hour

 Organizations also provide presenters, facilitators and volunteers with additional CECs for developing, presenting, facilitating, volunteering, and/or overseeing a course.

-Contact your organization to receive approval for credits through CPC’s courses, programs, and certifications.
+Contact your organization to receive approval for credits through CPC’s courses and certifications.